 Campers who will be participating in our camp fireflies program, will be staying at CGE, CLP, and CLW until 8:00pm.
 Campers must be registered for this program by 9am on the Wednesday prior to the start of the program.
-Campers will be given dinner at camp and enjoy evening activities before departure.
 All normal check out procedures will be in place at the end of the program.

-Getting to Camp
+Directions to Camp Bonnie Brae